boldare/terraform-modules/modules/aws-bastion-instance/README.md

 # AWS Bastion Instance
 This module creates Auto-Scaling Group containing a single EC2 instance with public IP.
 The instance can access all other instances in a VPC (Security Groups are preconfigured).
-User Data script is parametrizable and it's output is logged to `/var/log/user-data.log` by default.
+User Data script is parameterizable and it's output is logged to `/var/log/user-data.log` by default.
 One can use `aws-s3-authorized-keys` module in order to be able to manage SSH keys that have access to the instance.

 ## Requirements